 Truck Accident Lawyer in Portland, Oregon

-At the Law Offices of Jon Friedman, our truck accident attorneys in Portland are skilled, experienced, and knowledgeable advocates for injured victims.
-Large truck companies and their commercial insurance carriers must be held accountable for crashes caused by their negligence.
-If you or a family member was hurt in a semi-truck accident, we are here to help.
-We understand that semi-truck crashes are some of the most serious and deadly types of personal injury cases.
-Contact us today for your free consultation with an experienced Portland tractor-trailer accident attorney.
+If you or a family member suffered injuries in a truck accident, we are here to help.
+We understand that truck crashes are some of the most serious and deadly types of personal injury cases.
+Contact us today for your free consultation with an experienced Portland truck accident attorney.

-Truck Accident Attorney Portland
+Truck Accident Law in Portland

 What to Do if You Are Injured in a Truck Accident

-Following a commercial truck accident in Portland, it is normal to feel stressed out or even overwhelmed by the process.
+After a commercial truck accident in Portland, it is common to feel stressed or overwhelmed by the process, especially when dealing with truck accident injuries.
 You need to take a proactive approach to protect yourself and your rights.
-Here are four key steps to take after a large truck accident in Portland:

 How are Truck Accidents Different from Car Accidents?

-There are some important differences between commercial truck accidents and car accidents.
-Truck accident claims can be especially complex.
-For that reason, it is crucial that truck accident victims have qualified legal representation.
-You need a Portland, OR, truck accident lawyer who has been there before.
-Here are some key differences to be aware of:
+Some important differences exist between commercial truck accidents and car accidents.
+Truck accident cases can be especially complex.
+For that reason, truck accident victims must have qualified legal representation.

 • Many Parties are Involved in Trucking: Another challenge associated with truck accident claims is that many different parties are often involved in commercial trucking operations.
 Potentially liable parties may include the truck driver, the trucking company, the owner of the truck, cargo loaders, and even manufacturers of truck parts.
 Each of these entities can play a role in contributing to an accident, whether through negligent actions or failure to comply with safety standards.
 A thorough investigation of any truck accident is a must.